Best-Rated Ovens

 Freestanding ovens

-When considering a freestanding oven, you need to consider your hobs as much as your oven.
+When considering a freestanding oven, you need to consider its type of hob, as well the oven.
 Do you want electric, gas or induction?
 And how many burners/elements do you need?

 Conventional oven vs convection oven